roletype

 Can I be multiple roles at once?+

 Yes — and you almost certainly are.
-The assessment gives you a top-5 ranked profile, not a single type.
+The full assessment gives you a top-5 ranked profile, not a single type.
 Most people have 2–3 roles that are close in score and genuinely co-active.
 The narrow gap alert on your results page flags when #1 and #2 are within 2 percentage points — a signal that both are equally valid starting points.

 How is this different from MBTI or the Big Five?+